 The Alienware 17 R3 is basically a larger version of the 15 R2 and the smaller 13-inch version that was released earlier.
 Graced with the same “Epic Silver” color scheme and black keyboard deck, Alienware does not hold back with the 17 R3 in terms of design.
 Apart from the futuristic design of the R series gaming laptops, what sets them apart from the rest is the gorgeous illumination of the lid and the entire keyboard deck.

-The two subtle lines that converge towards the Alienware logo, the entire keyboard and the touchpad as well, add the “wow” factor that Alienware laptops are known for.
-Weighing 3.78Kg, the carbon-fibre build material of the Alienware 17 R3 keeps it portable and quite durable as well.
-From the soft feel of the black colored keyboard deck, to the lofty feel of the bent edges – the Alienware 17 R3 plays the part of being a formidable gaming machine.
+The two subtle lines that converge towards the Alienware logo, the entire keyboard, and the touchpad as well, add the “wow” factor that Alienware laptops are known for.
+Weighing 3.78Kg, the carbon-fiber build material of the Alienware 17 R3 keeps it portable and quite durable as well.
+From the soft feel of the black colored keyboard deck to the lofty feel of the bent edges – the Alienware 17 R3 plays the part of being a formidable gaming machine.

 In terms of Input/Output, the laptop has seen some upgrade in comparison to the previous versions, with a new USB 3.1 Type-C port, and a Thunderbolt port that replaces the Mini DisplayPort provided before.
 With 3 x USB 3.0 ports, Qualcomm Killer Ethernet and WiFi adapters, HDMI port, Amplifier, and 2 x audio jacks, the Alienware 17 R3 is well-equipped for connectivity.